toouggy/Getting-and-Cleaning-Data-Project/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+# Files submitted

+A couple of files are included in this repo.
+The run_analysis.r file completes the analysis and outputs a file in the required format.

+There is also a code bood file that explains the analysis.